Visit Bologna, Italy

 Basilica di San Petronio

 A monumental church begun in 1390, the Basilica di San Petronio was originally planned to be larger than Saint Peter's in Rome.
 However, in the 16th century, Pope Pius IV put a stop to the works, and the grand transept and cupola were never built.
-While the unfinished church has an obviously incomplete façade, the structure is still a highly impressive sight capable of holding 28,000 worshippers.
+While the unfinished church has an obviously incomplete façade, the structure is still a highly impressive sight capable of holding 28,000 worshipers.

 The nave is flanked by 22 internal chapels housing countless works of art, and two important organs make the church a significant musical hub.
 Most notable, though, is the enormous 17th-century meridian line, a type of large-scale sundial, which stretches 66.8 m (219 ft) down the eastern aisle.
 It helped the astronomers of the day to track the passage of time more accurately.